espruino/winnus/README.md

 # winnus

-Windows NUS BLE (winnus) gives Bluetooth LE Nordic UART for Node.js on Windows, using Windows BLE APIs
+Windows NUS BLE (winnus) gives access to the Nordic Semiconductor UART Service Bluetooth Low Energy  for Node.js on Windows, using Windows BLE APIs

 Created for the [Espruino and Puck.js](http://www.espruino.com) and Windows versions that support Windows BLE API's (8.1 and above).